 Composition Templates for Elementary Music – Printables

-Teaching composition to young students can be tricky even if you are face-to-face in the classroom.
-If you are teaching online, the process becomes even more difficult.
+Teaching composition to young students can be tricky.
 Using templates makes composition projects much more successful for beginning musicians.

-These PRINTABLE Composition Templates include 9 DIFFERENTIATED rhythm sets to meet the needs of kindergarten through eighth grade.
-Some teachers have even used them with band and orchestra students as well as vocal or general music students.
+These simple PRINTABLE Composition Templates include 9 DIFFERENTIATED rhythm sets to meet the needs of kindergarten through eighth grade.
+Some creative teachers have even used them with band and orchestra students.
 These versatile printables may also be used for melodic composition.
-Click here to preview and learn more.

 DIGITAL Drag & Drop Composition Activities